Antonio447-cloud/SSL-TLS-cryptographic-protocols-lb-using-nginx/README.md

 ## Checking the Web Servers Tooling Repository

 Now we need to  SSH into our web server 1 instance.
 Once we have done so, we need to confirm that the "tooling" directory is on the web server.
 We deployed the tooling directory into our web server 1 on project: "devops-website-solution-with-nfs-lvm-project1".
-To verify if it the tooling directory is on the web server we run:
+To verify if the tooling directory is on the web server we run:

 `ls -l`